Physical Therapist - Pediatric Therapies

 Performs related duties as assigned.

-LICENSURE OR CERTIFICATION: Licensed Physical Therapist in state of Arizona and Heartsaver CPR (HSCPR or HSFACPR).
+LICENSURE, OR CERTIFICATION: Licensed Physical Therapist in state of Arizona and Basic Life Support (BLS) CPR prior to employment.
 Fingerprint Card required in some departments.

 KNOWLEDGE, SKILLS AND ABILITIES: